-4.9.4 Liquidity Risk Monitoring
+4.10.4 Liquidity Risk Monitoring

 Liquidity Management Information ("MI") is produced in accordance with regulatory liquidity and internal management reporting requirements to ensure appropriate monitoring of the Bank's liquidity and funding risks.
-These range from daily reports e.g. the EWI dashboard to monitor adherence to the RAS, packs provided to the main executive committees and returns for the purposes of regulatory submissions.
+These range from daily reports (e.g. the EWI dashboard to monitor adherence to the RAS), packs provided to the main executive and non-executive committees and regulatory returns.

-The Bank's main liquidity measurement reporting system is the Assets and Liabilities Database (ALDB).
-ALDB provides the Bank with an effective liquidity tool to enable daily monitoring of the liquidity position under the LCR and the internal stress test.
-It ensures accurate and timely information can be provided by the Treasury for the management and monitoring of the liquidity position.
+The Bank's main liquidity measurement reporting system is the Assets and Liabilities Database ("ALDB").
+The ALDB provides the Bank with an effective liquidity tool to enable daily monitoring of the funding and liquidity position.

-All liquidity regulatory returns and management information for the ICBCS legal entity, including all material branches and subsidiaries are sourced from this in-house system
+All liquidity regulatory returns and management information for the ICBCS legal entity, including all material branches and subsidiaries, are sourced from this in-house system.
+The ALDB receives information from the Bank's front office trading applications.
+It is subject to the Bank's robust IT governance and controls and reconciled to the general ledger to ensure continuous completeness and accuracy of data